Apnea–hypopnea index

 The Apnea–Hypopnea Index or Apnoea–Hypopnoea Index (AHI) is an index used to indicate the severity of sleep apnea.
 It is represented by the number of apnea and hypopnea events per hour of sleep.
-Apnea is the complete absence of airflow through your nose and mouth.
-Hypoapnea is a partial collapse of your airway, limiting breathing.
+Apnea is the complete absence of airflow through the nose and mouth.
+Hypopnea is a partial collapse of the airway, limiting breathing.
 Apneas (pauses in breathing) must last for at least 10 seconds and be associated with a decrease in blood oxygenation to be considered.
 Combining AHI and oxygen desaturation gives an overall sleep apnea severity score that evaluates both the number of sleep breathing disruptions and the degree of oxygen desaturation (low oxygen level in the blood) during said disruptions.

 The AHI is calculated by dividing the number of apnea events by the number of hours of sleep.
 The AHI values for adults are categorized as: